quinnanya/quinnanya.github.io/src/past-projects/gms.md

 header:
   overlay_image: /assets/images/header_gms.jpg
   overlay_filter: 0.5
+blurb: "A digital repository of medieval texts"
 ---

-The *Global Medieval Sourcebook*, led by Prof. Kathryn Starkey and Mae Velloso-Lyons, was already underway and NEH-funded when I began my position in the Division of Literatures, Cultures, and Languages at Stanford.
+The [*Global Medieval Sourcebook*](https://sourcebook.stanford.edu), led by Prof. Kathryn Starkey and Mae Velloso-Lyons, was already underway and NEH-funded when I began my position in the Division of Literatures, Cultures, and Languages at Stanford.
 I led the migration of the site from Drupal 7 to a Jekyll-based static site, with an eye towards "finishing" the project.

 Read more in: